Jordan-Boulton1/woof-wash-grooming/README.md

 ![screenshot](https://github.com/Jordan-Boulton1/woof-wash-grooming/blob/main/documentation/readme/features/home-page-about-us.png)

 - **Testimonials**: The testimonials section showcases positive customer reviews, providing social proof that enhances the site's credibility and trustworthiness.
-For users, this section offers real life experiences and endorsements, aiding in their decision making and building confidence in the quality of the grooming services provided.
+For users, this section offers real life experiences and endorsements, aiding in their decision-making and building confidence in the quality of the grooming services provided.

 ![screenshot](https://github.com/Jordan-Boulton1/woof-wash-grooming/blob/main/documentation/readme/features/home-page-testimonials.png)